What Is a Ranula?

 A ranula (derived from the Latin word for “little frog”) is a mucous cyst that can develop under your tongue.
 Mucous cysts often form due to a local injury, such as lip biting or eating a sharp piece of food.

 Most ranulas are “simple,” meaning they’re confined to the floor of your mouth.
-You’ll only see them if your mouth is open.
+You’ll usually only notice them when your mouth is open.
 But occasionally, the swelling will be visible in your neck (this is referred to as a cervical or plunging ranula).

 What are the Symptoms of a Ranula?